Christa Geraghty |

 To find out if your local store is participating, click on the Stores & Events tab at the top left of the Barnes & Noble homepage.
 From there you can search by zip code, store name, or event name to see if any of the locations near you are participating, as well as the date and time of their particular event.

-In May, Barnes & Noble locations will hold a Spring in Bloom (spring flower set) Lego Build event that will be absolutely free, no purchase necessary.
+We anticipate that Barnes & Noble locations will have a Lego Build event the first weekend in June that will be absolutely free, no purchase necessary.
+Look for the event to have a Father's Day or summertime theme.

 Lego Build events at Barnes & Noble require you to sign up in advance.